microsoft/pxt-adafruit/docs/projects/musical-cloud/code.md

 ## ~ avatar avatar

-Program the @boardname@ to make is show a nice blue glow and play Twinkle Twinkle Little Star!
+Program the @boardname@ to make it show a nice blue glow and play Twinkle Twinkle Little Star!

 ## ~